opentraveldata/quality-assurance/README.md

   The script then generates a few CSV files:
   + `results/optd-qa-por-optd-no-it.csv`, exhibiting the POR
     referenced by OPTD but not by IATA
+  + `results/optd-qa-por-it-not-optd.csv`, exhibiting the POR
+    referenced by IATA but not by OPTD

 * Note that if a CSV file has a single row, it is the header.
 So, it can be considered as empty.